germanrpardo1/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Code developed in the Reinforcement Learning course at the London School of Ecomonics.
+Algorithms implemented in the Reinforcement Learning course at the London School of Ecomonics.